Handymannn/Algorithm/README.md

-#All algorithm which I usually use<br>
+#All algorithmห which I usually use<br>
-How algorithms work when optimize in machine learning model
+How algorithm works when optimize in machine learning model